alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-Constructing this value reads no file, calls no service, and writes no report.
+Constructing this value performs no file read, no service request, and no report write.
 At the boundary:

 ```csharp
 IO<Unit> program = LoadOrderAndWriteReport("order.json", "report.txt");